-In utero exposure to antidepressants may influence autism riskJune 3rd, 2014 in Autism spectrum disorders /
+In utero exposure to antidepressants may influence autism riskJune 3, 2014 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—A new study from researchers at Drexel University adds evidence that using common antidepressant medications during pregnancy may contribute to a higher risk of autism spectrum disorders (ASD) in children, although this risk is still very small.

 Results from past studies of prenatal use of selective serotonin reuptake inhibitors (SSRIs) and ASD risk have not been consistent.
 An ongoing challenge in this line of research is trying to tease apart potential effects of the medication on risk from the effects associated with the condition for which the medication was prescribed (most commonly depression).
 Based on past studies, both SSRIs and genetic factors associated with depression are likely associated with greater risk of ASD.

 This new study, published online ahead of print last month in the Journal of Autism and Developmental Disorders, suggests that under-reporting of maternal depression, if not properly considered in analyses, may influence results of studies trying to address this question.